pytorch/torchtune/docs/source/tutorials/chat.rst

 If you needed to add a prompt template, you would simply pass it into the tokenizer.
 Since we're fine-tuning Llama3, the tokenizer will handle all formatting for us and prompt templates are optional.
-Other models such as Mistral's :class:`~torchtune.models.mistral._tokenizer.MistralTokenizer`, use a chat template by default (:class:`~torchtune.data.MistralChatTemplate`) to format all messages according to their `recommendations <https://docs.mistral.ai/getting-started/open_weight_models/#chat-template>`_.
+Other models such as Mistral's :class:`~torchtune.models.mistral._tokenizer.MistralTokenizer`, use a chat template by default (:class:`~torchtune.models.mistral.MistralChatTemplate`) to format all messages according to their `recommendations <https://docs.mistral.ai/getting-started/open_weight_models/#chat-template>`_.

 Now we're ready to start fine-tuning!
 We'll use the built-in LoRA single device recipe.